morlfm/K-UI-Automation/README.md

 case by case always.

-- So i like to separate by contexts or purposes or also by businness layer , this project i just simple did one best pratice that i believe that is mandatory which is separate elements and organize them by each context or layer (like in this case , login , commons and etc) and also create some commands that are kind of shared so we can reuse that
+- So i like to separate by contexts or purposes or also by businness layer , this project i just simple did one best pratice that i believe that is mandatory which is separate elements and organize them by each context or layer (login , commons and etc)

+- Regarding data driven testing in UI automation scripts i do not believe that is the best approach , depend on each case  but normally we could focus on core functionalities, but we can using some data to change behaviors and do some data table to load in tests also.
+So my main focus was in the functionalities, not to thest every field on the page.

-## Simple Play
+## Simple Play - You dont need to install anything locally nor even run it :)

-- It has a simple pipeline just to make easier the running
+- It has a simple pipeline just to make easier running

-- To run this project without any need of local installation or setup please go to: https://github.com/morlfm/KIN-UI-Automation/actions/workflows/node.js.yml  and then click on cypress cloud app run bellow "All workflows" then click on "Run workflow" (please choose environment production since its the only one configured in order of the challenge)
+- To run this project without any need of local installation or setup please go to: https://github.com/morlfm/KIN-UI-Automation/actions/workflows/node.js.yml  "All workflows" then click on "Run workflow" (please choose environment production since its the only one configured in order of the challenge)

+- Sometimes containers from pipelines get some delay or even stop for secondary reasons ( network, disk , memory and so on) and also cypress dashnoard sometimes also get stuck , so please if anything goes wrong or fail take a deeper look :)

 Test Results:

 - https://dashboard.cypress.io/projects/xiet2r/runs

 or follow instructions bellow to run locally